 Use the Buddy System and always tell an adult where you two are going.
-Every Scout is your buddy; so share, be nice, and help them as you would want them to do for you.
+Every Scout is your buddy; so share, be nice, and help them as you would want them to do to you.

 Be kind to animals.
 Leave them alone as they may be scared or sick.
 Use your inside voice as well; we are in their home.
-You do not break the furniture in your house nor put trash on the ground so do the same in their home too.

-Old Wolves only carry the camp tools (knife, saw, axe, et cetera) even if you have your Whittler Award for knife safety.
+Adults carry the camp tools (knife, saw, axe, et cetera).
 If you use your manners to ask, then they will teach you how to use those tools.
 Sticks can be tools for investigating as they keep your hands clean and injury free, but they are not toys (no sword play please).